Explore the Discovery of Kirkdale Cave

 Scientists have known for a long time that Britain and Europe experienced an Ice Age.
 It took them longer to realise that we had lots of little ice ages.

 120000 years ago we were in an interglacial time.
-It was during this period when Britain was warmer that it was populated by animals including hippos and cave hyenas, which are now more common to Africa.
+It was during this period when Britain was warmer that it was populated by animals including hippos and cave hyenas, which are now more common in Africa.
 Hyenas lived in Britain for thousands of years, becoming extinct here around 12000 years ago.

 Inspiring artistic interpretation